warehouse-planning

-According to a study conducted by the 3PL Center, it mentions that there are huge opportunities for 3PL growth in 2021, but these can be mitigated by warehouse capacity and availability of warehouse properties.
+A study conducted by the 3PL Center mentions that there are huge opportunities for 3PL growth in 2021, but these can be mitigated by warehouse capacity and availability of warehouse properties.

 The problem is that as demand grows day by day, it becomes much more difficult to find stores that meet the necessary characteristics: